 - Check to see if your country requires a Visa to travel to Barbados

-- Perform your PCR test 72 hours before arrival if you are from low, medium, or high-risk countries
+- Perform your PCR test 72 hours before arrival or rapid test 24 hours before arrival

 - Submit results and fill out the online immigration form within 24 hours of departure